Uncovering the Symbols Of Christmas17 comments

 There are a heck of a lot of songs devoted to these holidays!
 Music and dance is a big part of ritual and celebrations in many cultures all over the world.
 It is because it opens us up to Spirit in nonverbal ways bypassing all of the blocks our minds put in place.
 It opens the heart chakra.
 Singing helps us breathe, and both breathing and singing helps us heal.

 This needs no explanation.
 We love because we want to be connected.
 Connected to ourselves, to our families, communities and connected to the earth, too.

-What is your favorite holiday symbol?
+What is your favorite of the symbols of Christmas?

 Sending you love and peace this holiday season, until next week…